Rachel Stevens discography

 The discography of Rachel Stevens, an English pop singer, consists of two studio albums and eight singles.
 Stevens released her solo debut studio album Funky Dory that September.
 The album reached number nine on the UK Albums Chart and the British Phonographic Industry (BPI) awarded it with a gold certification in October 2003.
-Two singles, "Sweet Dreams My LA Ex" and "Funky Dory", were initially released from the album: "Sweet Dreams My LA Ex" peaked at number two in the UK and received a silver certification from the BPI.
+Two singles, "Sweet Dreams My L.A.
+Ex" and "Funky Dory", were initially released from the album: "Sweet Dreams My LA Ex" peaked at number two in the UK and received a silver certification from the BPI.
 In July 2004, Stevens released the single "Some Girls" as a charity record for Sport Relief, and the single's success prompted Polydor to re-issue Funky Dory with three new songs.